simpeg/aurora/CONTRIBUTING.rst

 * Suggest additional features or functionalities
 * Fix editorial inconsistencies or inaccuracies

-Aurora is hosted by simpeg, please refer to their  `contributing guidelines page <https://docs.simpeg.xyz/latest/content/getting_started/contributing/index.html>`_. for ore details.
+Aurora is hosted by simpeg, please refer to their  `contributing guidelines page <https://docs.simpeg.xyz/latest/content/getting_started/contributing/index.html>`_. for more details.